October 7, 2015

 Simply put, if something starts falling apart or breaks, this is a great way to hold it together.

-** I carry my MEC Commix Hoodie (women can grab the MEC Spicy Hoodie) in a light dry bag and squeeze all the air out so it’s totally compact.
+** I carry my MEC Commix Hoodie (women can grab the MEC Boundary Light Down Jacket) in a light dry bag and squeeze all the air out so it’s totally compact.
 Warm, compressible layers are essential to any backcountry outing.
 I bring mine every single time.

 In serious powder, poles are useless without baskets, so bring an extra pair and it could save your day, or at the very least, get you a few more turns.
-Black Diamond Powder Baskets are a great option.
+These Powder Baskets are a great option.

 Fight the bonk and fuel the engine!
 These tasty bars are equally good frozen or thawed and pack a decent calorie punch for their size and weight.
 Cherry Coconut is my favourite flavour.

 Small hot packs

 Hot packs make the coldest part of the night bearable.
 Make sure you bring multiple, and place these small packs in key areas to keep you warm, like around your femoral arteries (target it at your inner upper thigh or where they branch out at your tailbone).
 It’s amazing how long a single night can feel, and these little guys give you the confidence boost to see the night through.

 When you’re out spring skiing with sticky snow conditions, it’s almost mandatory to keep a small block of skin wax to prevent snow building up on your skin bases.
 Bringing this wax along helps you save your hip flexors and energy.

 Someone always forgets to put fresh batteries in either their headlamp or the transceiver.
 Pack a couple as backup and be the hero of the day.